Adamderbel/daily-news-summarizer/README.markdown

 - 💾 Export PDF summaries of current page or full article list
 - 📥 Download structured, clean, and readable daily reports

-## 📸 Screenshots

-> Coming soon: Add screenshots or screen recordings to showcase UI and functionality.

 ---